platformsh/example-reactphp/README.md

-# React PHP template for Platform.sh
+# React PHP Websocket example for Platform.sh

-This project provides a starter kit for using React PHP on Platform.sh.
-It is only a basic Hello-World level example, but can be used as the basis for an actual project.
+This branch shows how to setup a simple chat server using React PHP and the Ratchet websocket library on Platform.sh.
+It is very closely based on [this tutorial](https://www.sitepoint.com/how-to-quickly-build-a-chat-app-with-ratchet/) from SitePoint.com.

 ## Starting a new project